Ronaldo misses Juventus clash with Udinese in Coppa Italia with illness | Goal.com

 "Cristiano Ronaldo was struck by a bout of sinusitis this afternoon and will not be present at the Allianz Stadium for tonight's match," the club said.

-Wednesday night marks Juve's first foray into the Coppa Italia this season as the club looks to take back the title after they were knocked out by Atalanta last season as the four-time defending champions.
+Wednesday night marks Juve's first foray into the Coppa Italia this season as the Bianconeri look to take back the title after they were knocked out by Atalanta last season as the four-time defending champions.

 Should Juventus advance past Udinese, they will take on the winner of Parma's match against Roma on Thursday.